 In some cases, irregular periods can be caused by uterine fibroids.
 Fibroids, also called myomas or leiomyomas, are benign tumors that form in the uterus.
 Fibroids can cause heavy periods, prolonged periods, lower back pain, pelvic pressure, and pain during sex.
 The prolonged, heavy blood flow can also cause anemia, leading to fatigue.

-Women with fibroids may experience bleeding for longer than eight days with more than two to three days of heavy bleeding at the outset.
-In addition to blood clots in your flow, they can cause spotting in between periods.
-Sometimes uterine fibroids may lead to even more serious problems, such as blockage of the urinary tract or infertility.
+Women with fibroids may experience bleeding for more than 10 days per month.
+There may also be two or three days of excessive, heavy menstrual bleeding.
+Fibroids can also cause spotting in between periods.
+In rare cases, uterine fibroids may lead to even more serious problems, such as blockage of the urinary tract or infertility.

 The symptoms of uterine fibroids are very similar to those of endometrial cancer.
 This is why it is very important you pay close attention to your menstrual cycle and notify your doctor immediately if you notice any consistent changes.
 Endometrial cancer is a rare condition that affects less than 200,000 women each year.
 This condition can still be very harmful to your body, and may even affect fertility.